MicrosoftDocs/Viva/Viva/glint/reports/manager-concierge-dashboard.md

 ## View Manager Concierge without Team Conversations

-Managers follow these prescribed steps, which autoupdate as they progress:
+Managers follow these prescribed steps, which automatically update as they progress:

 1. Give feedback: Managers receive emails or notifications to remind their teams to submit feedback.